Letrozole With or Without Paclitaxel and Carboplatin in Treating Patients With Stage II-IV Ovarian, Fallopian Tube, or Primary Peritoneal Cancer

 Experimental Arm I (paclitaxel, carboplatin, letrozole) |

 Patients receive paclitaxel IV over 3 hours and carboplatin IV on day 1.
 Cycles repeat every 21 days for up to 6 cycles.
-Patients then receive letrozole PO QD in the absence of disease progression or unacceptable toxicity. |
+Patients then receive letrozole PO QD in the absence of disease progression or unacceptable toxicity.
+Patients undergo blood collection and tumor biopsy during screening as well as medical imaging throughout the study. |

 |